 Global Bathymetry GEBCO

 This dataset is relevant for windPRO users working with offshore wind farm development.
 The General Bathymetric Chart of the Oceans (GEBCO) is a global bathymetry dataset – developed from multiple sources by an international group of experts.
-Two versions of the dataset are available from windPRO: The 2019-version with a 15 arc-second resolution (approximately 500m) - and a 2014-version at 30 arc-second resolution (approximately 1km).
-The versions from 2019 and 2014 was based on a previous version from 2008.
+More versions of the dataset are available from windPRO: The 2022, 2021 and 2019-versions with a 15 arc-second resolution (approximately 500m) - and a 2014-version at 30 arc-second resolution (approximately 1km).
+The versions from 2022, 2021, 2019 and 2014 was based on a previous version from 2008.
 Traditionally, the GEBCO dataset have focused on deep-water areas (i.e. beyond 200m water depth), however with the recent versions many shallow water areas have been added based on contributions from national hydrological offices.
 The GEBCO bathymetry has global coverage.
 The areas where national shallow-water data has been assimilated into the 2014-dataset can be seen in the figure to the right.

 Availability from within WindPRO and Usage Notes

 The data is available directly from within windPRO and can be accessed from the online-services in the Elevation Grid Object.